equinor/appsec-owasptop10wrkshp/prez/content/agenda-float.md

 - Short introduction to the OWASP topic
 - Then you learn by:
-  - Explore some of the CWE / CVE
   - Explore example of risks - aka. solve challenges
   - How did you solve it?